saam-rgb/Todo-List/README.md

 2. **Deleting a task**

-   - Click the "Delete" button next to a task to remove it from the list.
+   - Click the " X" button next to a task to remove it from the list.

 3. **Persistent Storage**
    - The tasks are saved in the browser's local storage.
 You can refresh the page, close the browser, and reopen it without losing your tasks.